jared-hughes/DesThree/README.md

 This project is unofficial, so it may break at any time due to changes in the Desmos code.

+## Installation

+1. Install the TamperMonkey browser extension
+2. Click on `DesThree.user.js` in [the latest Release](https://github.com/jared-hughes/DesThree/releases/latest), then hit <kbd>Install</kbd>.
+  - ⚠️ Be sure you trust myself and the source code.
+Malicious userscripts can make unwanted access to your data (this one does not).
+3. Open https://www.desmos.com/calculator/znvwjvv8wg to test it!
+You should see 9 blue-ish boxes moving up and down.
+4. Updates should be handled automatically.
+If you want to check early for updates, click <kbd>Check for userscript updates</kbd> on the Tampermonkey extension icon.

+Please report any bugs here on the [Github issues tracker](https://github.com/jared-hughes/DesThree/issues/) or discuss on the [Unofficial Desmos Discord](https://discord.gg/vCBupKs9sB) in #programming.

 ## Development

 1. Clone the repository